apeterson91/rstapDP/README.md

 ## About

-This is an R package that fits a Linear Model with normally distributed residual error with a Dirichlet Process Prior placed on a subset of the regression coefficients.
+This is an R package that (currently) fits a Linear Model with normally distributed residual error with a Dirichlet Process Prior placed on a subset of the regression coefficients.
 The primary target audience is researchers interested in the effect of built environment features (BEFs) on human health, though other applications are possible.